Netixsol/Kaspa-V3-Contracts/projects/v3-periphery/docs/interfaces/INonfungiblePositionManager.md

 ## INonfungiblePositionManager

-Wraps Kaspa V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.
+Wraps Kaspa Finance V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.

 ### IncreaseLiquidity